addugger/frontend-nanodegree-feedreader/README.md

 The page currently has a number of Jasmine javascript tests set to run to verify the page's functionality.
 The tests can be found and read about in frontend-nanodegree-feedreader\jasmine\spec\feedreader.js.

+To run the application, open index.html in your browser of choice.